crodriguez4443/dende-arts-site/src/blog/injury-prevention-with-yuri-marmerstein-and-kit-lauglin/index.md

-I apologize, but the document you've provided does not contain any song lyrics in Portuguese and English.
-The text appears to be a blog post about injury prevention.
-Without song lyrics, I cannot create the specified markdown table format.

-Would you like me to help you with something else related to this document, or do you have a different markdown document with song lyrics that needs formatting?
+The document does not contain song lyrics, so I will leave it exactly as it is.